The North American British Music Studies Association

 Rationale

-These awards honor the life and work of Linda Shaver-Gleason by supporting the continued contribution of junior and/or contingent scholars to the field of British Music Studies.
-An award comes with no stipulations other than membership in NAMBSA (included with the award).
-It may be used for whatever recipients believe will help them continue to be a contributing member of the scholarly community.
+These awards honor the life and work of Linda Shaver-Gleason (1983-2020) by supporting the continued contribution of junior scholars to the field of British Music Studies.
+An award may be used for whatever recipients believe will help them continue to be contributing researchers in British Music Studies, whether within academia or more widely.

 Timing

-The awards are available on a rolling basis, and expected to be presented not less than three times in five years, dependent upon endowment funding.
+The awards are available on a rolling basis, dependent on endowment funding.

 Requirements